A particular form of Fighting Game

-- The entire genre was pretty much popularized by Super Smash Bros.
+- The entire genre was pretty much popularized by Super Smash Bros., which also popularized the Platform Fighter genre.
 However, contrary to popular belief, it is NOT the first game of its kind.

 - There are also various fanmade Smash Bros. clones, the most notable example being the Super Smash Flash series for its inclusion of more third-party characters and anime characters.
 The second game fits the Mascot Fighter genre more closely than the first due to exactly replicating Smash Bros.' gameplay and physics.

 - Jump Super Stars, based on several manga series found in Shonen Jump, from Dragon Ball and One Piece to Yu-Gi-Oh! and Naruto.